Skip to main content

 The decision letter must include:

-• details about the person’s right to appeal the decision at county court
+• details about the person’s right to appeal the decision at the county court

 The Housing Executive should: